JSX

 , cssFloat

-, and vendor-prefixed properties differ in more than case.
+, and some vendor-prefixed properties differ in more than case.

 DOM events